prem-muthedath/timer/README.md

 be timed) resuse this code to time all their timing tests.
 The other object, `TimingTest`, is  responsible for timing the test method it encapsulates.
-My core framework has 5 objects, compared to 2 in Beck's, but this increase is just fine, because we now have tinier objects with clear responsibilities.
+My core framework has 5 objects, compared to 2 in Beck's, but this increase is just fine, because we now have tiny objects with clear responsibilities.
 Finally, I found my object names in Beck's own description of his timer framework!

 The framework here does exactly the same thing as Beck's: it times a set of test methods over a range of collection sizes.
 Just for fun, I have also designed a